Talking points ahead of the Carabao Cup final between Chelsea and Man City

 Predictable, yet totally unpredictable

 Chelsea are perhaps the epitome of a cup side.
 They are recklessly inconsistent, but capable of beating the top teams.
 Sarri has stuck stubbornly to the 4-3-3 formation he favours, with Jorginho as a central playmaker and N’Golo Kante played out of position in right midfield, despite the Frenchman proving to be the best defensive midfielder in the world.
 Results are unpredictable.
-Chelsea beat City 2-0 at Stamford Bridge in December, but lost 6-0 at the Etihad Stadium on February 10.
+Chelsea beat City 2-0 at Stamford Bridge in December but lost 6-0 at the Etihad Stadium on February 10, their heaviest defeat in 28 years.

 Congested calendar